-This handbook is written for reviewers in the panel that assess applications for network grants and exploratory workshops within educational sciences.
-The handbook is designed to reflect the review process step by step.
-The intention is to make it easier for you as a panel member to find the information you need for the tasks to be carried out.
+This handbook is designed to reflect the review process step by step.
+We want to make it easy for you as a panel member to find the information you need for the tasks to be carried out in each step.